My first book was published in 2005, Cobalt: Legacy of the Blackbird Mine.

-“Cobalt was Idaho’s last company town, rising in the shadow of World War II to supply copper and cobalt to the makers of war planes and industrial machinery.
+“Cobalt was Idaho’s last company town, rising in the shadow of World War II to supply copper and cobalt to the makers of warplanes and industrial machinery.
 Carved into a remote valley of the Salmon National Forest the town proved a challenge to settle with its harsh climate and remote location.

-A sometime native son, Russell Steele reveals Cobalt’s citizens’ struggle to build a community in the boom of the 1950s, then sustain it for over thirty years as the price of copper and cobalt rose and fell on the global market.
+A sometimes native son, Russell Steele reveals Cobalt’s citizens’ struggle to build a community in the boom of the 1950s, then sustain it for over thirty years as the price of copper and cobalt rose and fell on the global market.
 Through his own memories of the town, detailed historical research, and enthralling narrative, Steele carries you through the life of a modern frontier town.
-His dynamic portrait details the rise of the Blackbird Mine, the harsh beauty of the Idaho wilderness, the environmental implications of mining, and the social realities of a 20th century mining community.
+His dynamic portrait details the rise of the Blackbird Mine, the harsh beauty of the Idaho wilderness, the environmental implications of mining, and the social realities of a 20th-century mining community.